-The potential effects of new residential development in South Hampshire upon the Solent have been widely reported in the media in recent weeks.
+The potential effects of new residential development in South Hampshire upon the Solent have been widely reported in the media.

 The following statement sets out the areas of concern and how Fareham Borough Council is addressing the issues raised.

 The Solent is internationally important for its wildlife.
 Each winter, it hosts over 90,000 waders and wildfowl including 10 per cent of the global population of Brent geese.
 These birds come from as far as Siberia to feed and roost before returning to their summer habitats to breed.

 There are also plants, habitats and other animals within the Solent which are of both national and international importance.